limshoonkit/WFGY/Avatar/eval/README.md

 2. Read Blackfan Testing first when the main concern is pressure, hype resistance, or skeptical inspection.
 3. Read Persona Behavior Checks first when the main concern is drift, return-path continuity, or recovery credit.
 4. Read Multilingual Status first when the main concern is support scope and language honesty.
-5. Read research pages when the reader needs to understand why a failure matters structurally.
+5. Read Research pages when the reader needs to understand why a failure matters structurally.

 Allowed use:
 1. Pressure-layer orientation
 2. Behavior inspection routing
 3. Bounded readiness interpretation
 4. Branch honesty explanation
-5. Cross-linking from docs and research into eval surfaces
+5. Cross-linking from Docs and Research into Eval surfaces

 Do not do:
 1. Do not treat this hub as the packed master body.
-2. Do not treat current eval surfaces as proof that every future branch is safe.
+2. Do not treat current Eval surfaces as proof that every future branch is safe.
-3. Do not turn eval into product hype.
+3. Do not turn Eval into product hype.
 4. Do not use one successful test page as proof of universal closure.
 5. Do not confuse current baseline readiness with final all-conditions completion.